JoGorska/mileage-tracker/README.md

 ### User Stories

 GitHub issues were used to record the user stories.
-The user stories were categorised into different priorities, as below from highest to lowest: "Should Have" "Must Have"
+The user stories were categorised into different priorities, as below from highest to lowest: "Should Have" "Must Have" "Could Have" "Might Have" "Won't Have"
-"Could Have"
-"Might Have"
-"Won't Have"

 #### User stories - visits app

+The following user stories were satisfied by creation of visits app, including the features:
+- adding postcodes to the database as a journey
+- google maps button
+- saving journeys to database
+- edit journey function
+- view day report - displays the list of journeys for the day
+- button Drive - to submit to database when user is ready
+- unlimited amount of journeys can be saved for each day
+- summary of miles for the day feature visible in drive and day view

 [#1](https://github.com/JoGorska/mileage-tracker/issues/1) As a driver I can add postcodes to a list for the current day so that see where I have been on the day